|Maumee Bay State Park (Ohio)|

-The text I use to teach my MCCC Logic classes is The Power of Critical Thinking, by Lewis Vaughn.
-After using Hurley's classic logic text for ten years, I'm mostly glad I switched to Vaughn.
+I taught Logic at Monroe County Community College for seventeen years.
+The text I used was The Power of Critical Thinking, by Lewis Vaughn.
+After using Hurley's classic logic text for ten years, I'm glad I switched to Vaughn.
 One reason is the way he introduces the "subjectivist fallacy."
 (Ch.
-2)
+2) Plus, Vaughn was half the price of Hurley (the cost of college textbooks is scandalous).

 Secondly, and this is arguably its biggest problem, subjective relativism is self-defeating.
 Vaughn writes: "It defeats itself because its truth implies its falsity.
 The relativist says, "All truth is relative."
 If this statement is objectively true, then it refutes itself because if it is objectively true that "All truth is relative," then the statement itself is an example of an objective truth.
 So if "All truth is relative" is objectively true, it is objectively false."
 (51)